Entry Requirements due to Covid-19

 - Take a mooring ball or anchor in the Chaguaramas Bay with your Quarantine Flag raised

-- Remain on your Boat until clear by Port Health
+- Remain on your Boat until cleared by Port Health

 - Port Health will check Vaccinations, Test Results and take crew temperatures